 This map is provided as a public service by the West Virginia Bureau for Public Health.
 The Bureau makes NO representation regarding completeness or accuracy of the data hereon.
 Efforts are made to verify and update the data used to generate this map.
-However, with data sets of this size and nature, eliminating all errors is difficult.
+However, with data sets of this size and nature eliminating all of this size and nature, eliminating all errors is difficult.
 Thus, the user assumes total responsibility for verification.